salsita/node-pg-migrate/docs/src/migrations/columns.md

 ## Column Definitions

 The `createTable` and `addColumns` methods both take a `columns` argument that specifies column names and options.
-It is a object (key/value) where each key is the name of the column, and the value is another object that defines the options for the column.
+It is an object (key/value) where each key is the name of the column, and the value is another object that defines the options for the column.

 | Option                        | Type                                  | Description                                                                                  |